Sulagna-Dutta-Roy/Webeginner-projects/Python/Tic Tac Toe/README.md

 ###  How to Start?

-Simple download and run the code.
+Simple download the code and run using any IDE.

 ### Library used?